lmzuccarelli/rust-secure-exec-service/README.md

 Create your desired flow and point the HTTP Request service/object to this service

-You can also use the provided metadat schemas in this repo under the folder total-js-flow
+You can also use the provided metadata schemas in this repo under the folder total-js-flow

 ## TLS cert creation